dfedorov-solace/solace-openmama-hello-world/_docs/hello-world.md

 ## Installation

-Installation instructions for OpenMAMA can be on [OpenMAMA Wiki](http://www.openmama.org/content/quick-start-guide#main).
+Installation instructions for OpenMAMA can be found on [OpenMAMA Wiki](http://www.openmama.org/content/quick-start-guide#main).

 Simplified installation instructions for OpenMAMA with Solace middleware bridge [are available](install.md).